Ragdata/.github/.github/SUPPORT.md

-# Where to Find Support
+# ❓ Where to Find Support

-> 👉 This file is included by default with all of Ragdata's Repositories.
+> 👉 This file is included by default with all of my repositories by virtue of its inclusion in my [`.github`](https://github.com/ragdata/.github) repository, which defines defaults for all other repositories under an account.

 Looking for support for one of my projects?
 Here are some suggestions:

-### Asking Quality Questions
+### 🙋 Asking Quality Questions

 > #### [🛈]() If this is your first time participating in one of my communities, please read and adhere to the [code of conduct][coc].
 By interacting with any of my repositories or communities, you agree to abide by these terms.

 If you have any questions, most repositories have `Discussions`

-**Give yourself the best chance of getting the help you need!
+> **Give yourself the best chance of getting the help you need!
 Spend a little time framing your question and adding links and resources.
 Spending a little extra time up-front can save everyone time (and frustration) in the long-run.
 Here are a few tips:**

 - [**Talk to a rubber duck**](https://rubberduckdebugging.com/)
 - Don't bring us an [**X/Y Problem**](https://meta.stackexchange.com/questions/66377/what-is-the-xy-problem/66378#66378)